steelbrain/steelbrain.github.io/_posts/2017-03-13-linter-v2-released.md

 ## Upgrading to Linter v2

-If you are a package maintainer, We have prepared [migration docs](https://github.com/steelbrain/linter/tree/master/docs#migration-guides) for you.
+If you are a package maintainer, we've prepared [migration docs](https://github.com/steelbrain/linter/tree/master/docs#migration-guides) for you.
 They are not perfect but we're open to contributions!

 ## Closing Thoughts

 You can see [Linter v2 in Action](https://www.youtube.com/watch?v=Ek7p49sf8Eo) in the demo video.

 This release is really exciting for me.
 I want to thank [Landon Abney](https://github.com/Arcanemagus) for his continued involvement in the Linter Project and for maintaining dozens of repositories in the [AtomLinter](https://github.com/AtomLinter) org.
 Thanks to everyone who has ever contributed to the Linter Project, and the users for providing useful bug reports.
-Peace out 👋.
+Peace out 👋 ☮.

 [`linter`]:https://atom.io/packages/linter